ISISComputingGroup/EPICS-VMS/readme_vms.txt

 * needed to change private to protected inheritance in ioBlocked.h
 * explicitly set MAKE and SHELL environment variables
 * added note on use of BUILD_PREFIX to support/README_VMS.txt
+* Back ported fix for EPICS time epoch (only needed in UK)

 Freddie Akeroyd (freddie.akeroyd@stfc.ac.uk)